Ginkgo preparations have been used to treat such conditions as

 Memory problems, and Circulatory problems throughout the brain and body.

-therapy for memory deficits occurring inAlzheimer’s disease.Ginkgo is also being explored as a possible treatment for impotence and other circulatory disorders.
+As of 2002, research has been concentrating on the possibility that Ginkgo Biloba may be a helpful adjunct therapy for memory deficits occurring in Alzheimer’s disease.Ginkgo is also being explored as a possible treatment for impotence and other circulatory disorders.

-Recent research into how Ginkgo biloba affects memory suggests that Ginkgo improves blood flow to the brain by preventing blockages in small blood vessels.
+Recent research into how Ginkgo Biloba affects memory suggests that Ginkgo improves blood flow to the brain by preventing blockages in small blood vessels.
 These blockages can occur when platelets (blood components that aid in clotting) clump together.
 Ginkgo seems to decrease platelet stickiness, thus preventing clumping.

-The active ingredients of Ginkgo biloba appear to include flavone glycosides and terpene lactones.
-Flavone glycosides have antioxidant properties.
+Flavone Glycosides have antioxidant properties.
 They prevent damage to the cells in the brain by chemicals called free radicals.

 Terpene Lactones also help guard against blood clots within the brain, and may provide some protection against metabolic injury.

-Because of Ginkgo’s effects on platelets, there has been some concern regarding interactions between Ginkgo biloba and anticoagulant medicines, such as warfarin (Coumadin) and aspirin.
+Because of Ginkgo’s effects on platelets, there has been some concern regarding interactions between Ginkgo Biloba and anticoagulant medicines, such as warfarin (Coumadin) and aspirin.
 Studies so far have indicated that Ginkgo does decrease platelet function occasionally.
 For patients taking Ginkgo, their physician can monitor their platelet function.
-Rare case reports exist of patients experiencing hemmorhage (including cerebral) while taking Ginkgo.
+Rare case reports exist of patients experiencing hemmorhage (including cerebral) while taking Ginkgo